javorszky/chassis-openssl/README.md

 ## Usage

 1. Clone this into the `extensions` folder of your Chassis installation.
+Use recursive: `git clone --recursive <giturl>` to get the submodule pulled in as well.
 1. Run `vagrant reload --provision` or just `vagrant up`
 1. Profit.